top of page

 Solo Shows

-2022 — Non-Metamorphic Images from the Echoes of a Present — Alliance Française, Bangalore | Oct 14 – Oct 29 | An exhibition of 74 physical, digital, sound and phygital works talking to the (internal) nature of human perception and its relationship to the (external) forces of time and change AND its place in our cross-cultural world today.
+2022 — Non-Metamorphic Images from the Echoes of a Present — Alliance Française, Bangalore | An exhibition of 74 physical, digital and sound works talking to the nature of human perception and its relationship to the forces of time and change and the role of chage in our cross-cultural world.

-2022 — Language — DYU Artcafe, Bangalore | July 14 - Dec 28 22 | made in reaction to our times, an exhibit of 14 paintings and digital loops on the nature and psychology of human language and its inherent links to the concept of the self — fundamentals that determine our individual and collective experiences.
+2022 — Language — DYU Artcafe, Bangalore | made in reaction to our times, an exhibit of 14 paintings and digital loops on the nature and psychology of human language and its inherent links to the concept of the self — fundamentals that determine our individual and collective experiences.

 Group Shows